CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-findtyperef-method.md

 ms.assetid: 1b2bbf3f-943e-412e-b66c-e802431b055c
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8159b5245598993a2075fb402b280f9ab4cb2cfa
+ms.openlocfilehash: 21a69d120cc732ca6659f77abc9f8ea0c993271e
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782460"
+ms.locfileid: "74437790"
 ---
 # <a name="imetadataimportfindtyperef-method"></a>IMetaDataImport::FindTypeRef, méthode
-Obtient un pointeur vers le jeton TypeRef pour la <xref:System.Type> référence qui se trouve dans la portée spécifiée et qui porte le nom spécifié.
+Gets a pointer to the TypeRef token for the <xref:System.Type> reference that is in the specified scope and that has the specified name.

 ## <a name="syntax"></a>Syntaxe